andreasabel/inCode/entry/lenses-products-prisms-sums.md

     }    -- ^ s <~> (a, q)
 ```

-(the `forall q.` is the *-XExistentialQuantification* extension, and allows us
+(The `forall q.` is the *-XExistentialQuantification* extension, and allows us
-to hide type variables in consructors)
+to hide type variables in constructors.
+Note that this disallows us from using
+`split` and `unsplit` as record accessors functions, so we have to pattern match
+to get the contents)

 Now, if `split` and `join` form an isomorphism, *this can only represent valid
 lenses*![^2]